HRL-at-NYUSH/Interactive-Portal/CONTRIBUTING.md

 git checkout main
 git pull origin main
 ```
-3. Create a new branch (from master) when working on a task/spike (except for working on .md files) and switch to that branch:
+3. Create a new branch (from master) when working on a task/spike (except for working on .md files) and switch to that branch.
+Note that name of the branch should consist of the issue number and short description of the task.
+For example, if you are working on issue #81 with the title 'update readme', your new branch can be named as issue-81-update-readme
 ```
-git checkout -b newbranch
+git checkout -b issue-81-update-readme
 ```
 4. Commit your changes and add a short, meaningful message.
 If you are working on a specific task/spike, mention issue id of the task in the commit message:
 ```